Forskningsenheter vid IMM

 The research focuses om protective role and mechanisms of the natural, innate antibodies against oxidation-related epitopes on phospholipids; such as phosphorylcholine (PC) and others.

-Basic, mechanistic research in cell systems, over computer modeling and applied research with human volunteers to practical applications, and research to increase knowledge in occupationally and environmentally related skin diseases, risk factors and prevention.
+Basic, mechanistic research in cell systems, over computer modeling and applied research with human volunteers to practical applications, and research to increase knowledge in occupationally and environmentally related diseases, risk factors and prevention.

 The aim is to explore and understand the association between the working environment and health.
 The research focuses on prevention, rehabilitation and health economics.